 The methodology that I adopted in this study involved treating poetry as data, allowing for a contextual meaning of the text to be analysed in relation to climate change.
-While several other methods exist for the analysis of textual data (e.g. ethnography, phenomenology, grounded theory, etc.), I have chosen qualitative content analysis because of its ability to highlight both the context and the content of the chosen text, which for a subjective medium such as poetry is essential.
+While several other methods exist for the analysis of textual data (e.g. ethnography, phenomenology, grounded theory), I have chosen qualitative content analysis because of its ability to highlight both the context and the content of the chosen text, which for a subjective medium such as poetry is essential.
 In outlining the methodology that was used in this study I also intend to provide a blueprint for the qualitative content analysis of poetry with respect to other topics of interest.
-Previous studies have treated poetry as data to explore certain topics but have tended to focus on methods of inquiry (see e.g. Furman, 2004; Hunter, 2002; Shapiro, 2004), autoethnography (see e.g. Furman, 2006; Maurino, 2016), or quantitative coding (see e.g. McDermott Jr and Porter, 1989; Hoover et al., 2014).
-Similarly, while other research has been conducted in relation to climate change and poetry, this has tended to focus on either literary criticism (see e.g. Trexler and Johns-Putra, 2011; Griffiths, 2017) or action research (see e.g. Miller and Brockie, 2015), the former of which typically involves re-reading much older bodies of texts, while the latter introduces recall and interviewer / facilitator bias.
+Previous studies have treated poetry as data to explore certain topics but have tended to focus on methods of inquiry (see for example Furman, 2004; Hunter, 2002; Shapiro, 2004), autoethnography (see for example Furman, 2006; Maurino, 2016), or quantitative coding (see for example McDermott Jr. and Porter, 1989; Hoover et al., 2014).
+Similarly, while other research has been conducted in relation to climate change and poetry, this has tended to focus on either literary criticism (see for example Trexler and Johns-Putra, 2011; Griffiths, 2017) or action research (see for example Miller and Brockie, 2015), the former of which typically involves rereading much older bodies of texts, while the latter introduces recall and interviewer/facilitator bias.
 By performing a qualitative content analysis on poetry that has been written recently, but not for the sole purpose of research, this study aims to better understand the way in which poets interpret climate change, and how this might be used to better personalise the subject.

 Any approach which utilises a qualitative content analysis should be guided by these seven steps: formulate research questions; select sample to be analysed; define the categories to be applied; outline the coding process; implement the coding process; determine trustworthiness; and analyse the results of the coding process (Hsieh and Shannon, 2005).
-In defining my methodology, I will outline the first six of these steps here, with the seventh (the analysis) being presented in Section 3.
+In defining my methodology, I will outline the first six of these steps here, with the seventh (the analysis) being presented in Sect.
+3.

-2.1 Formulation of Research Questions
+2.1 Formulation of research questions